- Graduate Programs

 Once admitted to the program, a student will be given three years to complete the program as long as a B average is maintained in the courses taken.

-- COMP SCI 5402: Data Mining & Machine Learning
+- COMP SCI 5402: Data Mining and Machine Learning

 - COMP SCI 6304: Cloud Computing and Big Data Management